 Considering the abundance of mind-blowing ancient sights, you’d expect travel in Egypt to cost a lot more than it does.
 Sure, if you tick off all the major attractions – including the Pyramids, the Valley of the Kings and Abu Simbel – then costs are going to creep up, but tempered with cheap (and excellent) food and decent budget accommodation, it’s not hard to feel like you’re almost able to live like a Pharaoh.

-Note, however, that due to safety concerns some governments currently advise against travel to all or parts of the country; check the latest advice before you go.
+Note, that due to safety concerns some governments currently advise against travel to certain parts of the country; check the latest advice before you go.